mikloska/my-web-scraper/README.md

-This is my first ever web scraper
+This is my first web scraper based on the lesson from Corey Altoff's 'Self-Taught Programmmer' book